restimel/insideWeCube/README.md

 	$ node utils/web-server.js
 ```

-A local webserver will run at background from your folder.
+A local webserver will run at background.
 Port 8000 is used by this webserver.
 Then you can access the application with url: http://localhost:8000/index.html

 ## Contributing

 All bugs reported are welcome.
-Do it with the github interface.
+You can do it with the github interface.

 Any contribution is greatly appreciated.
 Fork the github project, do your change and pull request your contribution.